Final opportunity to impact food safety regulations that farms and food businesses will live with for years to come

 Once fully implemented, these rules will apply to about 80 percent of the nation’s food supply, impacting growers, processors, and food businesses across Ohio and the nation.
 The FDA predicts that the cost for compliance could be higher than $12,000 for small farms and $30,000 for large farms.
 With so much on the line, the food and farming community has worked to ensure that diversified, sustainable, and organic farms are not saddled with one-size-fits-all regulations that are impractical and burdensome for smaller operations.

-The FDA released revised proposed rules for the produce safety and preventative controls rules on September 19, 2014.
-In response to 22,000 comments from OEFFA members and others on the initial proposed rules, these new proposed rules show significant improvement.
-Your input made a difference, but more comments are needed!
-FSMA will have long-lasting implications for farmers and it is very important that the new rules work for family farmers while ensuring a safe food supply.
+The FDA released revised proposed rules for the produce safety and preventative controls rules in September.
+These new proposals show significant improvement, but did not go far enough.Important changes are needed to ensure the continued growth of local food systems, protect sustainable and organic farmers, and prevent additional costly regulations that may not be based on science or risk assessment.
+The FDA's food safety rules will have long-lasting implications for farmers and it is very important that the new rules work for family farmers while ensuring a safe food supply.

 Farms innovate—Don’t let the rules squash local food by unfairly targeting family farmers who are growing their businesses and improving healthy food access through innovations like working together to wash and pack produce for local schools.The rules need to make sure that local food and farms can grow and thrive.

 Farms work with nature—Don’t let the rules undermine sustainability by making it harder for farmers to protect wildlife and manage their soil and water using organic and sustainable methods.
 The rules need to allow farmers to use sustainable farming practices.